Justine Aronson, Soprano

 Grant Wenaus, Piano

-Grant Wenaus is the former Director of Piano Collaborative Piano Studies at NYU, where he conducted productions including The Magic Flute, L'enfant et les sortilèges, Dido and Aeneas, Orpheus in the Underworld, The Merry Widow, Ragtime, City of Angels and The Light in the Piazza.
+Grant Wenaus, originally from Regina, Canada, is a pianist, vocal coach, conductor and professor.
+He created the Collaborative Piano Studies program at NYU, where he conducted productions including The Magic Flute, L'enfant et les sortilèges, Dido and Aeneas, Orpheus in the Underworld, The Merry Widow, Ragtime, City of Angels and The Light in the Piazza.
 Dr. Wenaus is a Principal Coach and Assistant Conductor at the Glimmerglass Festival, and has been a vocal coach for the UpNorth Vocal Institute, the Interlochen Center for the Arts, the Florence Voice Seminar and the College Audition Advantage program at Hartford University.
 At Glimmerglass, he has performed in recitals with Eric Owens, Jay Hunter Morris, Nathan Gunn, David Pittsinger, Anthony Roth Costanzo, Marietta Simpson and Peter Volpe.
 He has also been an accompanist for many concerts at Symphony Space in New York City, working with such Broadway luminaries as John Kander, Jason Robert Brown, Andrew Lippa, Carolee Carmello, Kate Baldwin, Rebecca Luker, Julia Murney and Brian D'Arcy James.
-This year, Grant has been a vocal coach at Sarasota Opera and Atlanta Opera, and has joined the faculty at Montclair State University, New Jersey.
+He is currently on faculty at Montclair State University in New Jersey.